jmaen/rasplicate/README.md

 # rasplicate
-A tool that allows you to use a Raspberry Pi as a backup server
+**rasplicate** is a tool that allows you to use a Raspberry Pi as a backup server.